Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 ---
 # Introduction

-In collaboration with the Union of Municipalities of New Brunswick and Dr.
-Craig Brett of Mount Allison University, we conduct a fixed-effects two-stage least squares (or FE-2SLS) regression analysis of average tax rates on police spending in New Brunswick municipalities, using median household income as an instrumental variable to reduce simultaneity bias.
-We herein investigate whether police spending is a significant predictor of municipal tax rates and, if so, whether the specific policing provider plays into this correlation.
-Moreover, we leverage the fact that police expenditure (as per the Provincial Police Service Agreement with the Royal Canadian Mounted Police) is largely an exogenous variable outside of municipal control to use this to approximate tax base elasticity with respect to tax rates.
+In collaboration with the Union of Municipalities of New Brunswick and Dr. Craig Brett of Mount Allison University, we conduct a fixed-effects two-stage least squares (or FE-2SLS) regression analysis of average tax rates on police spending in New Brunswick municipalities, using median household income as an instrumental variable to reduce simultaneity bias.
+We herein investigate whether police spending is a significant predictor of municipal tax rates and, if so, how specific policing providers play into this correlation.
+Moreover, we leverage the fact that police expenditure (as per the Provincial Police Service Agreement with the Royal Canadian Mounted Police) is largely an exogenous bill outside of municipal control to use this to approximate tax base elasticity with respect to tax rates.
 In addition, we consider the relationship between population and this estimated elasticity, observing that smaller municipalities tend to exhibit higher tax base elasticity than larger ones due to a variety of mobility factors.

 (Note that this report is intended to be taken together with our [GitHub project repository](https://github.com/Luis-Varona/umnb-tax-rates-police-spending),